Searching for the neutral triple gauge couplings in the process $\mu^+\mu^-\to \gamma \nu\bar{\nu}$ at muon colliders: Numerical Results

+The signal of this work is $\mu^{+}\mu^{-}\to\gamma\nu\bar{\nu}$ contributed from nTGCs operators as shown in Figure~\ref{fig:Feynman-diagrams-np}.
+The Feynman diagrams of SM backgrounds of $\mu^{+}\mu^{-}\to\gamma\nu\bar{\nu}$ are shown in Figure~\ref{fig:Typical-Feynman-diagrams}.
+In addition to SM background, the dimension-6 operator induced vertices $\mu\mu\gamma$, $Z\mu\mu$, $Z\nu\nu$ and $WW\gamma$ also contribute to the background.
+However, our focus in this work is on the projected sensitivity to individual operators and we adopt the ``one operator at a time'' approach.
+So the background contributions from dimension-6 operators are not included in the simulation.
+On the other hand, for the contribution from the dimension-6 vertices $\mu\mu\gamma$, $Z\mu\mu$, and $Z\nu\nu$, the typical transverse momentum ($p_{T}$) is relatively small.
+In our analysis, we applied a $p_{T}$ cut, suppressing events from those vertices.
+For the contribution arising from the dimension-6 $WW\gamma$ vertex, the cut on the recoil mass $M_{\text{recoil}}$ will suppress the $WW\gamma$ contribution.
+As a result, the effects from those dimension-6 operators are neglected in our work.

+In principle, reducible backgrounds involving soft/collinear muons/photons, such as $\mu^{+}\mu^{-}\gamma$, $\gamma\gamma$, and $\gamma\gamma\gamma$ should also be included.
+In our analysis we require exactly one photon in the final state.
+Therefore, $p_{T,\gamma}$ is exactly $p_{T,missing}$, and a large $p_{T,\gamma}$ cut will suppress such backgrounds, because the soft/collinear muons/photons will either be observed or lead to a small $p_{T,missing}$.
+Besides, there are contributions from the channels whose final states contain both (anti-)neutrinos and soft/collinear muons/photons, which are expected at higher orders of $\alpha _{EM}$.
+Therefore, they are not considered in this work.

-The signal of this work is $\mu^{+}\mu^{-}\to\gamma\nu\bar{\nu}$ contributed from nTGCs operators as shown in figure~\ref{fig:Feynman-diagrams-np}.
-The Feynman diagrams of SM backgrounds of $\mu^{+}\mu^{-}\to\gamma\nu\bar{\nu}$ are shown in figure~\ref{fig:Typical-Feynman-diagrams}.
-We require the photon number in the final states to be $N_{\gamma}\geq1$.
+We require the photon number in the final states to be $N_{\gamma}=1$.
 This requirements is denoted as $N_{\gamma}$ cut.
 Signal and background analyses are conducted after $N_{\gamma}$ cut.
 For both the unpolarized and polarized cases, we analyze the kinematic feature of the signal and background, and subsequently determine the event selection strategy.